EEGSignalProcessing/EEGDataPro/README.md

-# TMSEEG
+# EEGDataPro
-An online repository of the TMSEEG toolbox (http://www.tmseeg.com)
+An online repository of the EEGDataPro toolbox (http://www.tmseeg.com)

 INTRODUCTION
 -------------------
-TMSEEG is a Matlab App designed for streamlined processing of EEG data collected during TMS application.
+EEGDataPro is a Matlab App designed for streamlined processing of EEG data.
 Processing steps are presented using a GUI format with modularity.

 REQUIREMENTS